isaacseijas7/react-is7-schedule/README.md

   ],
 }]

-//Método que se ejecuta al cambiar el estado del horario, retorna el array de espacios seleccionados y el espacio agregado o eliminado const handleChange = (selections, selection) => {
+//Method that is executed when changing the state of the schedule, returns the array of selected spaces and the space added or deleted const handleChange = (selections, selection) => {
   console.log('Array de items: ', selections)
   console.log('Item agregado o eliminado: ', selection)
 }

-//Configuración
+//Setting
-  //Intervalos por minutos
+// Intervals for minutes
 const intervalsMinute = ['00', '30'] // ['00', '15', '30', '35']
-  //Hora de inicio
+// Start time
 let hoursStart = 0
-  //Hora de final
+// End time
 let hoursEnd = 24

 class App extends React.Component {